-Together with amortization of intangibles and stock-based compensation, the Company does not allocate restructuring and related charges, TVN acquisition and integration-related costs, and certain other non-recurring charges to the operating income (loss) for each segment because management does not include this information in the measurement of the performance of the operating segments.
+Together with amortization of intangibles and stock-based compensation, the Company does not allocate restructuring and related charges to the operating loss for each segment because management does not include this information in the measurement of the performance of the operating segments.
 A measure of assets by segment is not applicable as segment assets are not included in the discrete financial information provided to the CODM.